moneybutton/yours-core/README.md

 Datt
 ====
-Datt is a community with aligned incentives.
-This application will let you connect to the datt p2p network and view and post content and pay and be paid in bitcoin.
+Datt is:
+- A community with aligned incentives.
+- A tool for managing content and payments.
+- A decentralized reddit where karma is bitcoin.

 ----------------------